Abdelrahman-Taha/LIS-DeepLearning/README.md

 # Enabling Large Intelligent Surfaces with Compressive Sensing and Deep Learning
-This is a MATLAB code package related to the following paper:
+This is a MATLAB code package related to the following article:

 Abdelrahman Taha, Muhammad Alrabeiah, and Ahmed Alkhateeb, “Enabling Large Intelligent Surfaces with Compressive Sensing and Deep Learning,” arXiv e-prints, p. arXiv:1904.10136, Apr 2019.
 [Online].
 Available: https://arxiv.org/abs/1904.10136
 # Abstract of the Article